onzfonz/comp227/src/content/1/en/part1a.md

 }
 ```

-The props sent by the component <i>App</i> are the values of the variables, the result of the evaluation of the sum expression and a regular string.
+The props sent by the component `App` are the values of the variables, the result of the evaluation of the sum expression and a regular string.

 ### Some notes